tttienthinh/AutoStake/README.md

 Then the program prompt you for the token you want to stake and for how long.

 # Donation
+Please consider making a donation to support my work !

 ### On Binance P2P transfer (0 fees)
 tranthuongtienthinh@gmail.com